naveenjoy/networking-vpp/docs/networking-vpp-arch.md

 # Networking-vpp driver

 The class VPPMechanismDriver implements the ML2 plugin framework methods for handling neutron port level operations such as bindings, updates and deletes.
 When a neutron port is updated, if the networking-vpp driver is responsible for binding the port, it tells the VPP agent running on the hypervisor that it has work to do i.e. to program the VPP data plane.
-Due to the distributed nature of the system, the driver first logs this requirement to a journal (ML2 pre-commit phase) and then it notifies a thread to read the journal entries and create a port key in etcd (ML2 post-commit phase).
+Due to the distributed nature of the system, the driver first logs this requirement to a journal (ML2 pre-commit phase) and then it notifies a background thread to read the journal entries and create a port key in etcd.
 This port key is created in a directory setup for storing the port information for the node.
 The layout for storing port information in etcd is as follows:
+  LEADIN=/networking-vpp

   LEADIN/nodes – subdirs are compute nodes

   LEADIN/nodes/X/ports  (port-space),